 Investments with maturities at dates of purchase of three months or less are considered to be cash equivalents.
-Cash equivalents are invested in money market funds, certificates of deposit and corporate and U.S. agency bonds and notes, all with an equivalent rating of A2/P2 or higher.
-Investments consist primarily of marketable securities.
-Investments in marketable securities consist of U.S. Treasury and agency securities, and are carried at fair value.
-The original basis of such investments is the purchase price.
-Investment income is recorded when earned as an addition to net assets without donor restrictions unless restricted by the donor.
-Realized and unrealized gains and losses are recorded in the accompanying statements of activities as an increase or decrease in net assets without donor restrictions unless restricted by the donor.
-Investments also include stock with the Federal Home Loan Bank of Atlanta, which is accounted for using the cost method and is evaluated annually for impairment.
-As of and for the years ended December 31, 2020 and 2019, we did not identify any events or changes in circumstances that might have a significant adverse effect on the recorded cost of this investment requiring the recording of an impairment loss.
-The carrying value of this stock was \$823,000 and \$809,000 as of December 31, 2020 and 2019, respectively.
+Cash equivalents are invested in money market mutual funds.
+Investments consist of stock and certificates of deposit.
+Our stock, which is with the Federal Home Loan Bank of Atlanta, is accounted for using the cost method and is evaluated annually for impairment.
+As of and for the years ended December 31, 2021 and 2020, we did not identify any events or changes in circumstances that might have a significant adverse effect on the recorded cost of this investment requiring the recording of an impairment loss.
+The carrying value of this stock was \$459,000 and \$823,000 as of December 31, 2021 and 2020, respectively.
 Investments also include certificates of deposit with maturities at dates of purchase of more than three months, which are carried at fair value.